 This is a type of material used to absorb or adsorb (surface absorption) liquids or gases.
 They are like sponges that when put in the contaminated water absorbs the oil.
 These materials can include peat moss, clay and vermiculate.
 Some synthetic varieties can also include plastic fibers or foams in the forms of rolls, sheets or booms.

-This method is usually used at a smaller scale because of its rudimentary nature.
+This method is usually used on a smaller scale because of its rudimentary nature.
 Other advanced oil cleanup methods have to be used for larger accidents.
 Another issue with such sorbents is their ability to yield back the oil.

 Some sorbents make the oil totally unfit for use and extremely difficult to retrieve.
 Along with that, there is a risk of fire if hay or other fibrous sorbents are used.